 Here are ten top tips for taking great holiday photos.

-If you are a total newbie to photography, consider taking a class with your new camera before your trip.
+If you are a total newbie to photography, consider taking a class with your new camera before you head off on holiday.

 You should also invest in a good quality but lightweight tripod.
 It should be strong enough to support your camera, but flexible enough to be folded down so you can travel with it easily.
 You’ll be able to use it to capture razor sharp images, even in low light.